 All NEA funds must be requested within 90 days of the end date of the period of performance.
-You may submit a final payment request along with your final reports, which are also due within 90 days.
-You may request an extension for submitting reports and an associated payment request; approval is not guaranteed.
+You may submit a final payment request along with your final reports.

 4. Making Changes to Your Project

 You are required to carry out a project consistent with the application or proposal approved for funding by the NEA.
 You must inform us of any project changes as soon as you become aware of them and before they are implemented.
 Many changes require prior written approval from the Office of Grants Management.
 Failure to seek prior approval for changes may result in the disallowance of project costs and the need to return funds to the NEA.
 Requests for changes are considered on a case-by-case basis; approval is not guaranteed.